xixixao/coffee-script/documentation/sections/loops.md

 codeFor('while', 'lyrics.join("\\n")')
 ```

-For readability, the `until` keyword is equivalent to `while not`, and the `loop` keyword is equivalent to `while true`.
+For readability, the `loop` keyword is equivalent to `while true`.

-When using a JavaScript loop to generate functions, it’s common to insert a closure wrapper in order to ensure that loop variables are closed over, and all the generated functions don’t just share the final values.
 CoffeeScript provides the `do` keyword, which immediately invokes a passed function, forwarding any arguments.
+But this is not necessary, as CoffeeScript automatically uses `const` or `let` binding within the loop, while exposing the index value outside of the loop if refenced.

 ```
 codeFor('do')
 ```